MongoHQ/orphanage/README.md

 ## purpose

-Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) that live a full and industrius life even after the parent process dies, which can be picked up by new loving parents.
+Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) which leads an industrius life even after the parent process dies.
+The child's output and toils can be picked up by new loving parents.

 ## use case